Hassancxpm/Simple-lightweight-modal/README.md

 ### Contribute

-Feel free to Pull Request this repo or to fork it.
+Feel free to Pull Request this repository or to fork it.
 You can also open issues.